 Why am I still blogging?

-In many ways, that ignorance was bliss, making me think the world of blogging was smaller than it actually is.
-Continued blogging success connected me with bigger-name bloggers who could show me what the higher tiers of blogging were really like — character assassination; lengthy legal agreements where the slightest misstep rendered payment null and void; opportunities where you wouldn’t even be considered without a minimum 50,000 unique monthly views.
+In many ways, that ignorance was bliss, making me think the world of blogging was smaller than it is.
+Continued blogging success connected me with bigger-name bloggers who could show me what the higher tiers of blogging were really like — character assassination; lengthy legal agreements where the slightest misstep rendered payment null and void; opportunities that wouldn’t even consider you without a minimum 50,000 unique monthly views.
 Discovering the true distance between where my blog is and where I want it to be was disheartening, giving me pause as I looked at my blog, wondering what I’m really going for with all this content I’m producing.